The largest 5th pivot may be the root of a 61st degree polynomial: The maximum growth factor sequence for

 \subsection{Gaussian elimination with complete pivoting}

 Here we briefly remind the reader of the definition of Gaussian elimination with complete pivoting and the associated growth factor.
 For a historical account of the growth factor problem in Gaussian elimination, we refer the reader to Higham's classic text \emph{Accuracy and Stability of Numerical Algorithms} \cite[Chapter 9]{higham2002accuracy}, \cite[Section 1.1]{edelman2024some}, and \cite{urschel2025numerical}.
+Here and in what follows, we restrict ourselves to real $n \times n$ matrices.

 Gaussian elimination is an algorithm for writing a matrix $A$ as the product of a lower triangular matrix $L$ and an upper triangular matrix $U$ by iteratively applying the following block formula:

 where $\alpha$ is a scalar, $x$, $y$ are vectors, and $B$ is a matrix.
 If $B - \frac{xy^T}{\alpha} = L_1 U_1$ for a lower unitriangular $L_1$ and upper triangular $U_1$, then the LU factorization of $A$ is given by